 Consistently high humidity levels can take their toll on stored items, such as food and clothing.
 Canned items may become rusty or leak, and dry foods may attract moisture and become stale.
 Allow air to circulate in closets by leaving doors open, removing unwanted items and leaving space between clothes.
 You can also store food in an air conditioned space.

-For more information on the hazards of excess humidity, call the experts at Sherlock Heating & Air Conditioning, Inc. We proudly serve homeowners in San Diego and the surrounding areas.
+For more information on the hazards of excess humidity, call the experts at Sherlock Plumbing Heating & Air, Inc. We proudly serve homeowners in San Diego and the surrounding areas.